An effective sales cadence is supposed to take a lead from cold to hot, from unaware to intrigued, from lead to an opportunity – right?

 The trouble is that companies aren’t stack ranking their reps against each other to draw out these top performers, and so reps continue doing what they think is best, despite having any sort of data to back them up.

-Revive your lead management strategy with sales accountability.
+Revive your lead management strategy with sales process accountability.

 Keeping sales reps accountable over targets, SLAs, and KPIs.

-With lead management, sales reps need to held accountable over their metrics.
+With lead management, sales reps need to be held accountable over their metrics.
+Phone calls are crucial in sales cadences, serving as a direct and personal communication channel to engage with prospects.
 If the target time to respond to a new lead is 1hr or less, and you have reps with an average time of 2hrs+, that needs immediate attention because every lead that comes in is being affected.

 Change behavior